 A team led by Amaro explored the movement of SARS-CoV-2’s spike protein to understand how it gains access to the human cell.
 In a first-of-its-kind feat, the team built an AI-based workflow to more efficiently simulate the spike within the SARS-CoV-2 viral envelope comprising 305 million atoms—the most comprehensive simulation of the virus performed to date.

 Vital to the effort was the WESTPA software package developed by Chong and collaborators, which created unprecedented views of systems of thousands of atoms acting over longer timescales than previously possible with even the most powerful supercomputers.

 “We were shooting for the moon,” Chong said.
 “The head piece of the spike protein itself is one million atoms, and it opens on the timescale of seconds, way beyond the timescales we could capture before.
 Standard simulations would have taken years.
 We were able to focus on ‘rare events’ – the lucky transitions like the spike protein opening.”

-The team’s study published in Nature Chemistry advanced understanding of how the opening of the spike protein – the spiky structures protruding from the round surface of the cell of the virus infect the host cell by one glycan – sugar molecules covering the spike protein – acts as a lever, pushing the spike receptor from a “down” to an “up” position.
+The team’s study published in Nature Chemistry advanced understanding of how the opening of the spike protein – the structures protruding from the round surface of the cell of the virus -- infect the host cell.
+One glycan – sugar molecules covering the spike protein – acts as a lever, pushing the spike receptor from a “down” to an “up” position.
 Collaborators from two experimental labs validated the results of the simulations that can be viewed at the UC San Diego site or The New York Times.
 The team simulations included COVID atoms suspended in an airborne drop of water to model the respiratory transmission of the virus.